Web Content Approval Chain

 • Phone Number

-3. Webmaster sends the new hire form email to the new faculty/staff member requesting that they complete the profile updating form and coordinate a time with the Director of Communications during which they can have a professional photo taken for their profile.
+2. Communications and Marketing Team reaches out to the new faculty/staff member using the contact information provided and requests that they complete the people/profile edit form and coordinate a time with the Communications and Marketing Team during which they can have a professional photo taken for their profile.

 Offboarding